 A: Masks and gloves sometimes create a sense of false reassurance.
 Additionally, there are concerns related to cross contamination (moving organisms from place to place to place) and inappropriate use.
 At this time, the best practices to limit exposure are social distancing and implementation of good infection prevention practices, including using facial tissues to cough/sneeze and performing hand hygiene.
 Also, after touching your face, you should perform hand hygiene.

 Q. I believe I have been exposed to COVID-19 at work.
 What’s next? click to open

 A: A case review of any positive COVID-19 patient would be conducted to identify any caregiver who came in contact with such a patient.
 The determination of whether a potentially exposed caregiver is put on work exclusion or not may be based on the use of PPE by the caregiver and whether the patient was masked during the care experience.
 Each situation will be evaluated individually, based on current Oregon Health Authority (OHA) guidelines.
 The caregiver may be put on work exclusion for 14 days OR they may have self-monitoring for 14 days and continue to work.
 At this time, CMH has implemented protocols including when to mask patients and the appropriate use of PPE by direct patient caregivers.
 If you are an identified exposed caregiver, Human Resources will be in contact with you regarding workers’ compensation information.
+Even if you feel you have been exposed at work, but an investigation indicated that there was not a workplace exposure, you may file a workers’ compensation claim.
+CMH does not determine if a workers’ compensation claim is accepted or denied.
+Time loss will not be paid for the first three (3) days.
 If you have questions, please call HR at 503-338-4073.